fbpx

 Overview of the Portugal Golden Visa Program

 The Portugal Golden Visa Program is a five-year residency by investment scheme for non-EU residents.
-Individuals make financial investments in either property, rehabilitation projects, economic investment funds, or venture capital funds.
-They can also make investments that create jobs or help with research and science, or make a donation to Portuguese arts, heritage, or culture.
+Individuals make financial investments in the economy, and there are a range of investment options on the table, from investment funds to making a donation to Portuguese arts, heritage, or culture.
 As a result, Golden Visa investors will then have the ability to reside in Europe’s most western country for up to five years.

 What is the Portugal Golden Visa investment fund?

 Portugal’s Golden Visa investment fund is one of the investment options to gain residency in one of Europe’s most charming and sunny countries.
-Although investing in property has been the most popular option since Portugal’s Golden Visa program started in 2012, some restrictions on property investments have boosted the visibility of other investment routes.
-This particular investment route gained popularity in 2019 due to its low minimum investment requirement and low costs.
+Although investing in property has historically been the most popular option since Portugal’s Golden Visa program started in 2012, it is no longer possible to invest in real estate and qualify for the Golden Visa program.
+This follows the changes that came into force on 7 October 2023, whereby the real estate and capital transfer options were discontinued.

 To qualify for the investment fund route, a substantial financial investment or capital transfer must be made in order to gain permission to reside in Portugal.
 A minimum of €500,000 is required, which will be used to boost various economic ventures within Portugal and companies registered under Portuguese law.

 Golden Visa investors must keep the fund investment within those commercial ventures for at least five years.
-After this time, an application for permanent residency and citizenship can be processed (provided you meet all the criteria).
+As mentioned, after this time, an application for permanent residency and citizenship can be processed (provided you meet all the criteria).

 Who can invest in the Golden Visa Portugal investment fund?